Karanovic & Partners

 Are there tax breaks or other incentives for foreigners to buy real estate in your jurisdiction?
 If so what are they?

-There are no tax breaks or other incentives for foreigners to buy real estate in Montenegro.
+There are no tax breaks for foreigners to buy real estate in Montenegro.
+Regarding the incentives, the foreigners who are the owners of the real estate in Montenegro can obtain temporary residence.

 How is the ownership of Real Estate evidenced in your jurisdiction?